isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1354.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+FingerBooth POS System Version 1 - POS System Pro With Hardware

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Retail for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Enhanced Retail Management and Inventory Management

 ### Contact Information
-Company Name:BIG MOUTH MARKETING PTE LTD <br>Web URL: WWW.FINGERBOOTH.COM <br>Contact Hotline: 90604096 <br>Contact Email: SALES@FINGERBOOTH.COM <br>
+11800

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.